shazahmad/computePlusPlus/lab2_conv_filter_kernel_design.md

 </table>

 # Design and Analysis of Hardware Kernel Module for 2-D Video Convolution Filter
+This lab is designed to:
-The focus of this lab will be to illustrate the design of a convolutional filter module, analyze its performance and hardware resource utilization.
-A bottom-up approach is followed here by first designing the hardware block and analyzing its performance before integrating the host and kernel module for accelerating the complete application.
+demonstrate the design of a convolutional filter module do performance analysis analyze hardware resource utilization.
+A bottom-up approach is followed here by first designing the hardware block and analyzing its performance before integration with the host application.
 Vitis HLS will be used to build and estimate the performance.

 ## 2-D Convolution Filter Implementation
 This section discusses the design of a convolution filter in detail.
-It goes through the top-level structure, optimizations, and implementation details.
+It goes through its top-level structure, optimizations performed, and implementation details.

 ### Top Level Structure of Kernel
-The top-level of convolution filter is modeled using a dataflow process consisting of four different functions as given below, for full implementation details please refer to source file  **"src/filter2d_hw.cpp"**.
+The top-level of the convolution filter is modeled using a dataflow process.
+The dataflow consists of four different functions as given below.
+For full implementation details please refer to source file  **"src/filter2d_hw.cpp"**.

 ```cpp
 void Filter2DKernel(